 I’ve also learned to give myself some structure.
-I start the day with a workout (biking, running, or this time of year, swimming) without worrying about what the timeclock will say when I punch in.
+I start the day with a workout (standup paddling, or walking/swimming depending on the season) without worrying about what the timeclock will say when I punch in.
 After a shower, I eat breakfast at my desk.
 By the time I’m finished, I’ve usually caught up with the overnight accumulation of email and can start in on that day’s project.

 I write better and ideas flow more easily in the morning, so I try to get any creative work out of the way first.
 Afternoon is the time for sending out new quotes, researching background for stories, bookkeeping, and pounding the airwaves for new work.
 When I’m focused on a job or excited about a pending project, nothing can distract me short of the house burning down.
 On days (like today) when the sunshine and warm breeze make it hard to focus, I give in and knock off a little early.
 I’ve learned that I’ll make up the hours and do a better job by coming back to work after dinner or skipping the next lunchbreak.

 The downside (and of course there is one) is that it’s hard to delineate work and what, for lack of a better term, I’ll call non-work.
-This past holiday weekend was a perfect example.
-Relaxing on our front porch on Saturday afternoon, a quick email check was only three steps away.
-That of course led to just a little editing… and next thing I know, it’s dinner time.
+Relaxing on our front porch on a Saturday afternoon, a quick email check is only three steps away.
+Which of course often leads to just a little editing… and next thing I know, it’s dinner time.
 I have to be careful to stay away from the desk and the computer on “off” days so that home is still a place to relax.